cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Settings
 ========
-Client Configuration
+Client configuration
 --------------------
-Configuration arguments can be passed directly to the :code:`CogniteClient` constructor.
-This will allow you to configure things such as the base url of your requests and additional headers.
-For an exhaustive list of what can be configured, see the `CogniteClient`_ class definition.
+You can pass configuration arguments directly to the :code:`CogniteClient` constructor, for example to configure for example the base url of your requests and additional headers.
+For a list of all configuration arguments, see the `CogniteClient`_ class definition.

-Environment Configuration
+Environment configuration
 -------------------------
-Default configurations may be set using the following environment variables
+You can set default configurations by using these environment variables:

 .. code:: bash